demidko/service/README.md

 ## Service

-Kotlin service project template produces self-executable jar application.
+Kotlin service template produces self-executable jar application.
 For brevity, double-space formatting is used. [`Clikt`](https://ajalt.github.io/clikt/whyclikt/) is included for parsing command line arguments. [`Ktor`](https://ktor.io/) is included to mock Digital Ocean healthy checks.

 ### Template usage

-* Just click [`here`](https://github.com/demidko/service/generate) to use template.
+* Make sure you are signed in to your GitHub account, then just click [`here`](https://github.com/demidko/service/generate) to use template.

 ### Build application